aashil2495/Databricks-CLI/README.md

 - Job and Cluster Configuration are located under Config Files folder.

 ## Steps
+### Note - Below are the same steps mentioned in the Databricks CLI_v2.txt file under CLI script folder.

 ### 1. **Login to Azure Portal**
 ```bash